 USB has evolved from a data interface capable of supplying limited power to a primary provider of power with a data interface.
-Today many devices charge or get their power from USB ports contained in laptops, cars, aircraft or even wall sockets.
-USB has become a ubiquitous power socket for many small devices such as cell phones, MP3 players and other hand-held devices.
+Today many devices charge or get their power from USB ports contained in laptops, workstations, docking stations, displays, cars, airplanes or even wall sockets.
+USB has become a ubiquitous power socket for many small devices such as cell phones, tablets, portable speakers and other hand-held devices.
 Users need USB to fulfil their requirements not only in terms of data but also to provide power to, or charge, their devices simply, often without the need to load a driver, in order to carry out “traditional” USB functions.

 USB Power Delivery offers the following features:

-- Increased power levels from existing USB standards up to 100W.
+- Increased power levels from existing USB standards up to 240W.

 - Power direction is no longer fixed.
 This enables the product with the power (Host or Peripheral) to provide the power.